A Quick Look

 - Litemark parser for Markdown-style content

-- JCON for easy-to-edit configuration & data
+- JCON for human-friendly JSON-style configuration

 By default, THT defends against the most common security risks.